 Thoughts on Jack Kerouac

 Like many other young people in the late 1960s, I was attracted by the danger that hovered round the very name of Jack Kerouac.
-Carrying a copy of On the Road, I hoped it might suggest to my peers that I was a real crazy guy.
+Carrying a copy of On the Road, I hoped it might suggest to my peers that I was ‘hip’.
 It didn’t take me long to realise, however, that ‘digging’ Kerouac as the wild man of American letters is just as much an insult to his memory as dismissing him for the same reason.

 True, as everyone knows, Kerouac was an advocate of what he called ‘spontaneous prose’.
 But he also coined the phrase ‘Mind is shapely, Art is shapely.’
 That is: discipline the mind, nurture the soul, and then speak from the heart.
 Ultimately his work is not about unbridled self-expression but about honouring the holiness of existence.